IPTinCan Documentation

 enabled = false

-Port Forwarding: If hosting behind a router, forward TCP port 3784 and UDP port 3785 to your server machine.
-Both ports are required for full functionality (TCP for text/control, UDP for voice/video).
+Port Forwarding: If hosting behind a router, forward TCP port 3784, UDP port 3785, and TCP port 3786 (for OAuth callbacks and REST API) to your server machine.

 TLS / SSL Setup